-TEDMED curates an unusual and provocative program featuring brilliant short talks and stunning artistic performances that reframe our mental models and inspire important new possibilities.
-TEDMED also offers evening spectaculars, thought-provoking conversations with Delegates and Speakers, and a showcase of inspiring startups called "The Hive".
+TEDMED curates a unique and provocative program featuring brilliant short talks and stunning artistic performances that reframe the way we think and inspire critical new possibilities for the future of health and medicine.
+TEDMED also offers evening entertainments, thought-provoking conversations with Delegates and Speakers, and a showcase of inspiring bio-health startups that live in "The Hive".

-From September 10-12, 2014, we’ll bring together Delegates in Washington, DC and San Francisco, CA for this year’s TEDMED gathering.
-Delegates in both cities will participate in a simultaneous, unified, digitally linked program with equal numbers of live Speakers, Delegates, and innovative Hive startups.
-Stanford Medicine and The University of California, San Francisco are TEDMED’s medical research institution partners for the West Coast.
-Find out more.
+From September 10-12, 2014, we are bringing together Delegates in two host cities - Washington, DC and San Francisco, CA- from across the globe for this year’s TEDMED gathering.
+These Delegates will simultaneously participate in a unified, digitally-linked program with equal numbers of live Speakers, Delegates, and innovative Hive startups.

 TEDMED’s community is multi-disciplinary – our Delegates represent every field from A (architects) to Z (zoologists).
 They also cover every specialty within health and medicine, and the associated technical and scientific disciplines.

 This breathtaking range of experiences and perspectives provides the richest possible landscape for creative collisions.
 Any chance meeting at TEDMED can lead to exciting new ideas and insights.
 Each conversation with a new person could reveal new trends, treatments and technologies – or spark them.

 Are you passionate about creating a healthier world?
 Are you full of ideas on how to improve society's take on medicine?
 If so, you’re encouraged to bring your passion to TEDMED 2015.
 All applications are reviewed and answered within one day.
 A limited number of full and partial scholarships are available.